 "Protected Ground(s)" are the Grounds contained in the Ontario Human Rights Code under which individuals are protected against discrimination and harassment.
 All University Members are protected under the following Grounds: "race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status and disability.," Employees are additionally protected under the ground "record of offences."
+"Protected Ground(s)" are the grounds contained in the Ontario Human Rights Code under which individuals are protected against discrimination and harassment.
+Protected Grounds for Students include "race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability," and any additional protected grounds that are added to the Ontario Human Rights Code by way of statutory amendment.
+Protected Grounds for Employees are the same, but include the additional ground of "record of offences."

 "Report" refers to a complaint of Harassment, Discrimination and/or Reprisal made by or against a University Employee.

-"Reprisal" includes retaliation, coercion, dismissal, threats or intimidation of anyone who in good faith: raises complaints or concerns, exercises their rights or participates in a remedial process under the Respectful Campus Policy.
+"Reprisal" includes retaliation, coercion, dismissal, threats or intimidation of anyone who in good faith: raises complaints or concerns, exercises their rights or participates in a remedial process under this the Respectful Campus Policy.